Lupino/grapy/docs/index.rst

 They define an initial list of URLs to download, how to follow links, and how to parse the contents of those pages to extract :ref:`items <topics-items>`.

-To create a Spider, you must subclass :class:`grapy.core.BaseSpider`, and define the three main, mandatory, attributes:
+To create a Spider, you must subclass :class:`grapy.BaseSpider`, and define the three main, mandatory, attributes:

-* :attr:`~grapy.core.BaseSpider.name`: identifies the Spider.
+* :attr:`~grapy.BaseSpider.name`: identifies the Spider.
 It must be unique, that is, you can't set the same name for different Spiders.

-* :attr:`~grapy.core.BaseSpider.start_urls`: is a list of URLs where the Spider will begin to crawl from.
-So, the first pages downloaded will be those listed here.
-The subsequent URLs will be generated successively from data contained in the start URLs.
+* :attr:`~grapy.BaseSpider.start_request`: is a method of spider, which will be called on initial the spider. :class:`grapy.Request`

-* :meth:`~grapy.core.BaseSpider.parse` is a method of the spider, which will be called with the downloaded :class:`~grapy.core.Response` object of each start URL.
+* :meth:`~grapy.BaseSpider.parse` is a method of the spider, which will be called with the downloaded :class:`grapy.Response` object of each start URL.
 The response is passed to the method as the first and only argument.

   This method is responsible for parsing the response data and extracting crawled data (as grapyed items) and more URLs to follow.

-  The :meth:`~grapy.core.BaseSpider.parse` method is in charge of processing the response and returning crawled data (as :class:`~grapy.core.Item` objects) and more URLs to follow (as :class:`~grapy.core.Request` objects).
+  The :meth:`~grapy.BaseSpider.parse` method is in charge of processing the response and returning crawled data (as :class:`grapy.Item` objects) and more URLs to follow (as :class:`grapy.Request` objects).

 This is the code for our first Spider; save it in a file named ``dmoz_spider.py`` under the ``tutorial/spiders`` directory::

-   from grapy.core import BaseSpider
+   from grapy import BaseSpider, Request

    class DmozSpider(BaseSpider):
        name = "dmoz"